AustinJHealy/web-sprint-challenge-advanced-state-management/Answers.md

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-I prefer Redux at the moment simply because I have learned more about it and I have more experience with it at this time but that could change.
-I think I may have to choose how to manage state on a case by case basis.
+I prefer Redux only because I have learned more about it than any other state manangement system and I have more experience with it at this time but that could change.
+I think in the future I may have to choose how to manage state on a case by case basis unless I'm given specific instructions.